Natural Sciences and Engineering Research Council of Canada

 1. Accept the invitation.

-3. Once you are logged in, accept the terms and conditions of applying for partner organizations.
+3. Once logged in, accept the terms and conditions of applying for partner organizations.

-4. Complete the My information section (i.e., Partner contact information, Partner organization information, Partner contributions and Supporting documents).
-Note: You are not required to complete any My profile sections (EDI, Fields of research, Keywords, Affiliations/employment, Education, Funding, Interruptions and personal circumstances).
+4. Complete the My information section (i.e., Partner contact information, Partner organization information, Partner contributions and Partner documents).
+Note: You are not required to complete any My Profile or CV sections (EDI, Fields of research, Keywords, Language capability, Affiliations/employment, Education, Funding, Interruptions and personal circumstances).

-Note: You will be able to see the application’s shared information while it is being completed, such as names of collaborators, proposed budget, summary, supporting documents, etc.; however, the information may not have been fully completed by the applicant.
+Note: You will be able to see certain sections in the application’s shared information while it is being completed, such as names of collaborators, proposed budget, summary, supporting documents, etc.; however, the information may not have been fully completed by the applicant.
 It may be completed or updated in the future.

 Completing the My information section as the partner organization